GigaDroid/flutter_udid/README.md

 String udid = await FlutterUdid.udid;
 ```

-This provides an UDID for both iOS and Android using the format corresponding platform.
+This provides an UDID for both iOS and Android using the format of the corresponding platform.

 | Platform | Format |
 | ------------- | ------------- |